Skip to main content

 The Body’s Two Governments

-This signals the pituitary gland to release Adrenocorticotropic Hormone (ACTH), which in turn instructs the adrenal glands to produce cortisol. is the body’s chief emergency-response hormone, mobilizing energy, sharpening focus, and temporarily shutting down non-essential functions to handle the immediate threat.
+This signals the pituitary gland to release Adrenocorticotropic Hormone (ACTH), which in turn instructs the adrenal glands to produce cortisol.
+Cortisol is the body’s chief emergency-response hormone, mobilizing energy, sharpening focus, and temporarily shutting down non-essential functions to handle the immediate threat.

-This pulse prompts the pituitary to release (LH) and (FSH).
+The HPG axis, conversely, is the department of long-term planning and development.
+It governs reproduction and the creation of sex hormones.
+The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH) in a pulsatile rhythm.
+This pulse prompts the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins then travel to the gonads (the testes in men and ovaries in women), instructing them to produce testosterone, estrogen, and progesterone, and to manage gamete development (sperm and eggs).

 The body’s stress response system and its reproductive system are fundamentally interconnected, with one often influencing the other to maintain overall biological balance.